SFPC/BeginningCodersBootcamp/curriculum/2_random_control_flow_and_returns.md

 }
 ```

-This code has an identical effect to the previous version.
+This code has an identical effect to the previous version, but is more succinct.
+There is not really a preference for either style; one is more verbose, but potentially more clear.
+The other is shorter but potentially harder to understand.

 ### Color

 We use the function `ofSetColor(red, blue, green)` to choose colors.
-We remembered the painter's algorithm from day 1, where openFrameworks models its graphics functions after a painter painting on a canvas.
+Recalling the painter's algorithm from day 1: openFrameworks models its graphics functions after a painter painting on a canvas.
 When we call `ofSetColor`, it's analogous to a painter dipping their paintbrush in a bucket of paint.
 For example:

 ```cpp
 void ofApp::draw(){